Hiking trips: explore the world on foot

 There are many benefits to taking a hiking trip: you can experience nature up close, get your heart rate going, and give yourself a mental detox.
 If you need a break from city life and your regular routines, a hiking trip is the perfect choice.

 Multi-day hikes are particularly good for unplugging and going deep into nature, but even a half day trip can leave you feeling refreshed and reinvigorated.
 Whether it's a leisurely afternoon walk over mountain meadows, a challenging summit ascent, or an ambitious long-distance hike, anyone can find a hiking trip that suits them.
+Also make sure to check out our packing list for a hiking holiday!

 There are five different types of hiking trips: